 Complaint and Appeal Forms

-Complaints and appeals under this policy shall be submitted in writing on a form provided by the District.
+Complaints and appeals under this policy shall be submitted on a form provided by the District.

-Copies of any documents that support the complaint should be attached to the complaint form.
-If the student or parent does not have copies of these documents, copies may be presented at the Level One conference.
-After the Level One conference, no new documents may be submitted by the student or parent unless the student or parent did not know the documents existed before the Level One conference.
+Copies of any documents that support the complaint should be included with the complaint form.
+If the complainant does not have copies of these documents, copies may be presented at the Level One hearing.
+After the Level One hearing, the complainant may supplement the record with additional documents or include additional claims.

+Record

+A record of each complaint hearing shall be created and retained in accordance with this policy.
+The record shall include documents submitted by the complainant, documents determined relevant by District personnel, and the decision.

+Remand

-A complaint or appeal form that is incomplete in any material aspect may be dismissed but may be refiled with all the required information if the refiling is within the designated time for filing.
+A complaint or appeal form that is incomplete in any material aspect shall be refiled, if at Level One, and remanded at all other levels in order to develop an adequate record of the complaint.

+If an adequate record has not been developed, the appropriate administrator may remand the complaint to a lower level.
+The Board or Board committee may remand a complaint to a lower level if at the Board level of review an adequate record has not been developed.

+Assignment of Hearing Officer

+When a District employee is the subject of a complaint, the hearing shall be conducted by an administrator who is in a supervisory or higher organizational role.
+The District employee who is the subject of the complaint shall recuse themselves from reviewing the complaint at any level in the process.

+Investigation

+The District may conduct an investigation at any level in the complaint process.
+If the District and the complainant mutually agree, all deadlines shall be suspended during an investigation.

+Complaint Levels

 Level One

-Complaint forms must be filed:

-Within 15 days of the date the student or parent first knew, or with reasonable diligence should have known, of the decision or action giving rise to the complaint or grievance; and

-With the lowest level administrator who has the authority to remedy the alleged problem.

-In most circumstances, students and parents shall file Level One complaints with the campus principal.

-If the only administrator who has authority to remedy the alleged problem is the Superintendent or designee, the complaint may begin at Level Two following the procedure, including deadlines, for filing the complaint form at Level One.

-If the complaint is not filed with the appropriate administrator, the receiving administrator must note the date and time the complaint form was received and immediately forward the complaint form to the appropriate administrator.

-The appropriate administrator shall investigate as necessary and schedule a conference with the student or parent within ten days after receipt of the written complaint.
-The administrator may set reasonable time limits for the conference.
+At Level One, the appropriate hearing officer shall hold a hearing with the complainant within 10 calendar days after receipt of the written complaint.
+The hearing officer may set reasonable time limits for the hearing.

-Absent extenuating circumstances, the administrator shall provide the student or parent a written response within ten days following the conference.
-The written response shall set forth the basis of the decision.
-In reaching a decision, the administrator may consider information provided at the Level One conference and any other relevant documents or information the administrator believes will help resolve the complaint.
+The hearing officer shall provide the complainant a decision within 20 calendar days following the hearing.
+In reaching a decision, the hearing officer may consider information provided with the complaint form and any other relevant documents or information the hearing officer believes will help resolve the complaint.

 Level Two

-If the student or parent did not receive the relief requested at Level One or if the time for a response has expired, the student or parent may request a conference with the Superintendent or designee to appeal the Level One decision.
+If the complainant did not receive the relief requested at Level One or if the time for a decision has expired, the complainant may request a hearing at Level Two to appeal the Level One decision.

-The appeal notice must be filed in writing, on a form provided by the District, within ten days of the date of the written Level One response or, if no response was received, within ten days of the Level One response deadline.
+The appeal notice must be filed in writing, on a form provided by the District, within 20 calendar days of the date of the Level One decision or, if no decision has been communicated to the complainant, within 20 calendar days of the Level One decision deadline.

-After receiving notice of the appeal, the Level One administrator shall prepare and forward a record of the Level One complaint to the Level Two administrator.
-The student or parent may request a copy of the Level One record.
+After receiving notice of the appeal, the Level One hearing officer shall prepare and forward a record of the Level One complaint to the Level Two hearing officer and provide a copy of the Level One record to the complainant.

 The Level One record shall include: